Tendoo/cloud-breeze/README.md

 use Tendoo\Core\Models\User;

 if ( User::allowedTo( 'snap.infinite.gaunglet' ) ) {
-  /// you're not strong engough
+  /// you're not strong enough
 }
 ```
 The user we're making this verification  over, is the one connected.
 This function won't then work if no users is currently connected.